Example: Add a generic intelligence source to Splunk Enterprise Security

 First, create a download configuration for the list.

-- Select Configure > Data Enrichment > Intelligence Downloads.
+- Select Configure > Data Enrichment > Threat Intelligence Management.

 - Deselect the check box for Is Threat Intelligence.

 - Type a Description of Hostnames of machines hosting Spotify ads.

 - In the Parsing tab, type a delimiting regular expression of

 - Type Fields of

 - Click Save.

 Verify that the intelligence downloads successfully